 Examining the form and function of quotidian objects, Mathison builds geometric groups and visual fields.
 Considering how an individual piece relates to the whole, his work creates a narrative of the region’s collective concerns.
 Themes in his work, such as the migration of people and natural resources, represent both the personal and political.

 Mathison completed his BFA at Michaelis School of Fine Arts, University of Cape Town, South Africa in 2000.
 He has since had 3 solo exhibitions with WHATIFTHEWORLD, including Over and over (2021), States of Emergence (2017) and Manual (2014).
 Other notable solo exhibitions include: Dissolution (2018) and Uproot (2016) at Tyburn Gallery, London; Harvest (2015) at the Zeitz MOCAA Scheryn Pavilion, Cape Town and EXIT/EXILE (2014) at Nirox Projects, Johannesburg.
 Mathison has also shown the large-scale work Parallax (2018) at Frieze Sculpture in London and installed the public sculpture, Angular Mass (2017), for the V&A waterfront and Zeitz MOCAA in Cape Town.
-His work has featured in group exhibitions such as Broken English (2015) at Tyburn Gallery, London and Dudziro (2013), Zimbabwe Pavilion, 55th Venice Biennale, Venice.
+His work has featured in group exhibitions such as Inner Landscapes (2019) at Galleria Anna Marra, Rome, Broken English (2015) at Tyburn Gallery, London and Dudziro (2013), Zimbabwe Pavilion, 55th Venice Biennale, Venice.

 Selected Solo Exhibitions